 Ever wish that you could wave a magic wand and everyone would be respectful, civil, and accommodating?
-Unfortunately, uncertain times brings discontent and confusion.
-Thus, it is more important than ever to deal with people, situations, and one’s own behavior with diplomacy, dignity, finesse, tact, and civility, thereby setting the better example.
+Unfortunately, uncertain times bring discontent and confusion.
+Thus, it is more important than ever to deal with people, situations, and one’s behavior with diplomacy, dignity, finesse, tact, and civility, thereby setting a better example.
 These are powerful “win-win” words.
 Here we will revisit the basics of effective communication.

 Why and How

 Why?
-Everyone’s basic need is to be respected, validated, and liked.
+Everyone’s basic need is to be respected, validated and liked.
 However, life happens and things can get out of control.
 People are human; they react (out of control) or they respond (in control) to a variety of situations.
 You are responsible for you!
-Set the better example, always!
+Set a better example, always!

 How?
 Take the first step in handling any situation or individual by employing the appropriate tools: diplomacy, finesse, tact, dignity, and civility.
 We hear these words, but do we know what they mean and how to use them effectively?

 Your interaction toolbox” is all about enhancing effective communication by utilizing diplomacy, finesse, tact, dignity, and civility.
 Engage them as preventive measures for diffusing situations that could easily get out of control.
-This is especially true during these times of political uncertainly and international unrest.
+This is especially true during these times of political uncertainty and international unrest.
 Granted, these words are interchangeable.
-Two examples:

 (1) “The government official used diplomatic finesse in his speech to avoid offending the opposition.”

 (2) “He carried out his responsibilities with tact and dignity.”